 Spring Cleaning – Make Sure That Your Dog or Cat is Safe!

-We all want a clean home, but your pet doesn’t understand that some cleaners are toxic to them and most pets are curious by nature.
-Keep reading to learn how a little knowledge can help save your pet from accidental poison ingestion and to learn about the Jet Pet Resort difference – how we clean our luxury boarding facility or our hotel for dogs and cats without any harsh chemicals or treatments whatsoever.
+So keep reading on to learn how a little knowledge can help save your pet from accidental poison ingestion and to learn about the Jet Pet Resort difference – how we clean our luxury boarding facility or our hotel for dogs and cats without any harsh chemicals or treatments whatsoever.

 - Absorbing into your pet’s bloodstream and causing generalized illness.